top (1K)

 Gyroctoper Kits And Gyrocopter Plans

-The most popular way of obtaining a gyrocopter is by building from a gyrocopter kit.
-The gyrocopter kits are sold between $7,000 - $8,000 and $25,000 - $30,000 (at least those that I have seen).
-(You can find some kits here) Before buying an autogyro kit ask the seller if his kits are certified and who uses them.
-Since gyroplanes are less popular than other aircraft there is in general less information about the manufacturers so you will need to research more yourself.
+The most popular way of obtaining a gyrocopter is by building it from a gyrocopter kit.
+The gyrocopter kits are sold between $7,000 - $8,000 and $25,000 - $30,000 - at least those that I have seen (You can find some kits here).
+Before buying an autogyro kit ask the seller if their kits are certified and who uses them.
+Gyroplanes are less popular than other aircraft and there is in general less information about the manufacturers, so you will need to research more yourself.

 Building a gyrocopter from a kit takes few months and follows the same logic as building an ultralight airplane.
 And as you guessed, you can build an ultralight experimental gyrocopter yourself by using only gyrocopter plans.